MityaevIvan/spring_mvc_hibernate_project/README.md

-This is the tes CRUD project using Spring MVC, Hibernate and MySQL DB
+This is the test CRUD project using Spring MVC, Hibernate and MySQL DB